nalhe627/comp-4513-project-2/README.md

-# Justin & Norris Store
+# NJ Store

 A modern e-commerce web application built with React, featuring product browsing, filtering, shopping cart functionality, and an admin dashboard for data visualization.

+This project was completed as part of the 2nd assignment for COMP 4513 at Mount Royal University.

 ##  Features